Maximise your Avios, air miles and hotel points

 Here is the bad news.

-You still cannot upgrade O, G and Q fare classes.
-These are the cheapest Economy / World Traveller ticket types.
+You cannot upgrade O, G and Q fare classes.
+These are the cheapest Economy / World Traveller ticket types and the types that the majority of leisure travellers will buy.

 You also need to remember that upgrades use the same reward availability as Avios redemption tickets.
 If you cannot book an Avios redemption in World Traveller Plus or Club Europe, you won’t be able to upgrade your World Traveller or Euro Traveller ticket either.